tmecklem/tmecklem.github.io/_posts/2022-11-21-this-was-a-fun-and-a-bit-unnerving-talk-to-give-i-walked-up-to-give-the-talk-wit.markdown

 ---
 layout: post
 title: "This was a fun (and a bit unnerving) talk to give!
-I walked up to give the talk with code that ju..."
+I walked up to give the talk with code that just didn't quite work how I knew it should from our work in past meetups.
+But the wisdom of the Ruby mob helped push it across at the end.
+What a great group!"
 date: 2022-11-21 16:31:07
 categories: long-form
 tweet_id: "1594730133977722881"